-Take an aspirin each morning, wear an elastic stocking (TED) that extends above the knee, and do at least 10 ankle pump exercises each hour to help prevent phlebitis (blood clots in the veins).
+Avoid aspirin for the first week so that the blood can "clot" in the cartilage defect.
+Wear an elastic stocking (TED) below the knee, and do at least 10 ankle pump exercises each hour to help prevent phlebitis (blood clots in the veins).